-The SEO Difficulty is the major metric of a keyword when performing a keyword research in KWFinder.
+The keyword SEO difficulty or keyword competition is a major keyword metric when doing a keyword research.
 The higher the value, the harder is to compete with others on the market using that keyword.

-It’s a critical metric of the keyword research alongside with exact monthly search volumes.
-It determines the selection of keywords that will help you to improve SEO of a website, blog, targeting the right keywords in PPC campaigns, and much more.
+It’s a critical metric alongside with exact monthly search volumes and SERP analysis.
+It determines a selection of keywords that will help you to improve SEO, bid on keywords in PPC campaigns, and much more.

-The SEO Difficulty is calculated in real-time when you request to analyze a keyword or click on one of the keyword suggestions.
+In KWFinder, the keyword SEO difficulty is calculated in real-time.
 Many keywords have the SEO Difficulty cached from previous searches.
-If there’s no data, specifically for niche keywords, click on them to get a real-time value.
+If there’s no data, specifically for niche keywords, click on them to get the real-time value.

 How is the SEO Difficulty calculated?

 We’ve combined selected SEO metrics developed by Moz and our know-how, namely:

 The calculation itself consists of the following steps: